oxford-cs-deepnlp-2017/practical-1/README.md

 We will be training word2vec models on TED Talk and Wikipedia data, using the word2vec implementation included in the Python package `gensim`.
 After training the models, we will analyze and visualize the learned embeddings.

 ## Setup and installation
-On a lab workstation, clone the practical repository and run the `install-python.sh` shell script in a terminal to install Anaconda with Python 3, and the packages required for this practical.
+On a lab workstation, clone the practical repository and run the `. install-python.sh` shell script in a terminal to install Anaconda with Python 3, and the packages required for this practical.

 Run `ipython notebook` in the repository directory and open the `practical.ipynb` notebook in your browser.